A blog policeman’s lot is not a happy one

 One of the things you learn while blogging on many sites is that the vast majority will engage with you on good faith terms.
 They may not be very knowledgeable or articulate on a particular issue but are happy to engage with you provided you are patient and respectful.
 Most don’t mind if you disagree with them, and some may even change their minds about something during an encounter – as I have on rare occasions!

-But there are also some you are loath to admit they could be wrong about anything and resort to a number of defensive strategies to avoid, deflect, undermine, attack, or overwhelm their interlocuters rather than engage in the facts.
-It becomes an ego thing with them.
+But there are also some who are loath to admit they could be wrong about anything and resort to a number of defensive strategies to avoid, deflect, undermine, attack, or overwhelm their interlocuters rather than engage in the facts.
+It becomes a cock-fight or an ego thing with them.

 Sometimes it is best to just go silent at the point, as anything you might say will just be ignored, twisted, perverted, misquoted, or otherwise abused.
 I stopped blogging on a UK site when I received threats against myself and my family – “we know where you live” – when I had the temerity to challenge the dominant Zionist narrative on the Israeli Palestinian conflict.
-I learned afterwards that such commentary is actively monitored by Israeli security services and their supporters, and that the threat might not have been entirely idle.
+I learned afterwards that such commentary was actively monitored by Israeli security services and their supporters, and that the threat might not have been entirely idle.
 Having always blogged under my real name, it simply wasn’t worth it.
+I didn’t need any viruses, malware, or spyware heading in my direction.

 Another site, The European Tribune, was vibrant for many years, but the discussion could be very robust and the moderation somewhat lax.
 It was populated by many very clever writers, but some had a predilection for humiliating their sometimes less well educated or informed fellow bloggers.
 I wasn’t a moderator at the time, and I didn’t have access to readership or participation figures, but I noticed a rapid decline in engagement, particularly by female bloggers who had no time for such behaviour.
 By the time I became an editor and moderator, there wasn’t much content or engagement left to moderate, and now I am now only active editor there left, with only a very few active contributors.